trilemma-dev/SwiftAuthorizationSample/README.md

 Note: While XPC allows for sending certain types of live references such as file descriptors, the SecureXPC framework does not support this — it only sends serializable data.

-### Registering an XPC Mach Server
+### Registering an XPC Mach service
-For the helper tool to be an XPC Mach server, it must register to be one in its launchd property list.
+For the helper tool to be an XPC Mach service, it must register to be one in its launchd property list.
 The build script can do this for you automatically be adding the "specify-mach-services" argument.
 If you want this to be cleaned up at the end of the build process, then for that Run Script Phase add the "cleanup-mach-services" argument.
 This sample is configured to do both.